 The Deo Duce Foundation was registered as a Charitable Incorporated Organisation in England in Wales with the Charities Commission on 5 February 2020.
-The charities objects do not name Salvatorian College, but in practice a significant portion of its grant making in the year to 31 August 2022 was to Salvatorian College.
 Mr E Dempsey, a Director of Salvatorian College, is also a Trustee of the Deo Duce Foundation.
-Mr B Fowler, School Business Manager of Salvatorian College, was also a Trustee of the Deo Duce Foundation in the year to 31 August 2022, though resigned during the course of the year.
+During the year to 31 August 2023, it made a grant of £1,750 to Salvatorian College.